SyncGM/console/lib/macros/README.md

   As an example of a file to place in 'autoload/', the 'extensions.rb' file defines a number of extensions to the core Ruby environment used by RPG Maker VX Ace.
-Most notably, it defines methods in the `Kernel` module which delegate to the appropriate method in `SES::Console` (notably `bind`, `rebind`, `macro`, and `multiline`), which allows these methods to be used anywhere without having to provide the full `SES::Console` namespace.
+Most notably, it defines methods in the `Kernel` module which delegate to the appropriate method in `SES::Console` (notably `bind`, `rebind`, `reset_binding`, `macro`, and `multiline`), which allows these methods to be used anywhere without having to provide the full `SES::Console` namespace.
 It also defines a number of methods on the core Ruby modules and classes which enhance debugging with the SES Console, so please consult that file for more information about what it offers.

 Downloading
 -------------------------------------------------------------------------------